RogerBaklund/LayoutProcessor/README.md

 These commands are used for conditional execution. `!elseif` and `!else` can only be used immediatly after an `!if` or an `!elseif`.
 You can only have one `!else`.
 You can have nested `!if` inside another `!if`.
 How deep you can nest is limited only by `MAX_RECURSION_DEPTH` (default 255).
-Unlike PHP the expression to evluate does not need to be in parentheses, but it must be a valid PHP expression.
+Unlike PHP the expression to evaluate does not need to be in parentheses, but it must be a valid PHP expression.
 Long expressons can be broken on multiple lines, but they must of course be indented.

 After the expression a colon and a new line is required.
 Even for short single statement blocks you can